Program Coordinator: Brock McMullen

 Persons seeking graduate level adapted physical education (APE) professional development can pursue the Master of Science degree in physical education teaching with an emphasis in teaching APE.
 This is a practitioner oriented program for teachers seeking additional expertise, evidence-based content knowledge, technology skills, and clinical experiences in physical education for PK-12 students with disabilities in general and/or specially designed physical education classes.

-Students who successfully complete this graduate program are eligible for the Wisconsin add-on teaching license in APE (WI EC-A #860).
+Candidates may elect to certify their program and receive UWL endorsement for a WI K-12 APE teaching license.
 Graduates of the program are primarily hired by school districts as adapted and/or general physical education teachers.
 These teachers are often employed as itinerant (traveling) APE specialists within a district and may teach students from grades PK-12 in several schools.
 Graduates are hired throughout the United States to serve as APE instructional leaders for school districts.

 Roles commonly performed in school districts by these APE professionals include: